Code of ethics

 Our presence in nearly every country of the world requires training on applicable U.S. and international laws, including anti-corruption laws, antitrust / competition laws and trade laws.
 All employees are expected to uphold the highest ethical standards of business integrity.
 Each must comply with all applicable laws and accurately record and track all business transactions.

 Employees are subject to disciplinary action, including termination, for violations of our policies.
-Employees receive training on our ethics policy every four years through business practices reviews, including a detailed review of our Standards of Business Conduct, implementation guidelines and procedures, and the Corporation’s antitrust, anti-corruption, and international operations policies.
+Employees receive training on our ethics policy every two years through business practices reviews, including a detailed review of our Standards of Business Conduct, implementation guidelines and procedures, and the Corporation’s antitrust, anti-corruption, and international operations policies.
 These general training sessions, in addition to more comprehensive training given to relevant functions on a more frequent basis, are a condition of employment at ExxonMobil.

 Standards of Business Conduct